MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 The parameters define one or several rectangular regions of the content that have changed during the last drawing action and that must be flushed to the front buffer (dirty area).
 This function should be atomic: the implementation has to start another task or a hardware device (often a DMA) to perform the flush.

-As soon as the application performs a new drawing, the Graphics Engine locks the thread.
+As soon as the Application performs a new drawing, the Graphics Engine locks the thread.
 It will automatically be unlocked when the BSP calls ``LLUI_DISPLAY_setDrawingBuffer`` at the end of the flush.

 Display Characteristics